 Revised October 2014

-9.2.4.A.4.a.2.f.2.d.
-Compensation Committee
+9.2.5 Compensation Committee

-1. This subcommittee of the Senate Committee on Faculty Personnel Policies will consist of six faculty members; the Provost or designee, a representative of the Senate Committee on Faculty Personnel Policies, one representative each from the three divisions with one divisional member also representing graduate programs, two members at large who have expertise relevant to compensation and/or finance.
+1. Membership: This subcommittee of the Senate Committee on Faculty Personnel Policies will consist of six faculty members; the Provost or designee, a representative of the Senate Committee on Faculty Personnel Policies, one representative each from the three divisions with one divisional member also representing graduate programs, two members at large who have expertise relevant to compensation and/or finance.
 These last five faculty members will be nominated by the Faculty Senate and ratified by the Faculty for two year terms.
 In odd numbered years, the Faculty Senate will nominate one person from the Division of Professional Studies and one from the Division of Natural and Social Sciences.
 In even-numbered years, the Senate will nominate one member from the Division of Humanities and Fine Arts and two at large members.
 The Senate Committee on Faculty Personnel Policies representative will serve a one year term.
 The Director of Human Resources or designee, and a designee from the Provost’s office, may attend to provide additional advice and support.

-2. Responsibilities.
+2. Functions and Responsibilities.

 a.
 The Compensation Committee will make recommendations to the Faculty via the Senate Committee on Faculty Personnel Policies concerning salary and benefits.
 After review, the Senate Committee on Faculty Personnel Policies may revise and/or forward these recommendations to the Faculty Senate for consideration and action by the Faculty.
 Faculty actions regarding compensation are expressions of its philosophy and preferences, presented as recommendations to the University Administration for implementation.